Jensen PW

 The Jensen PW is a saloon car built by Jensen Motors from 1946 through 1952.
 The PW stood for Post-War, as the car was the first model built by Jensen after the Second World War.
 A convertible model was also built alongside the hardtop saloon.

 The first models utilized the Meadows 3993 cc straight-eight engines.
 However, issues arising from harsh vibrations while driving eventually led to Jensen engineers to switch first to Nash straight-eights and then to better established 3993 cc straight-six engines from the Austin Sheerline.

-In total, there were less than 20 examples of the PW to leave Jensen's West Bromwich factory.
+In total, fewer than twenty examples of the PW left Jensen's West Bromwich factory.